-The psychology of a herniated disc figures greatly into the symptoms experienced by any diagnosed patient.
+The psychology of a herniated disc figures greatly into the possible symptoms that may be experienced by any diagnosed patient.
 Prolapsed discs are among the most feared of all back pain diagnoses and certainly bring an air of doom and gloom to all who are affected by this common spinal abnormality.

 It is crucial for diagnosed patients to separate fact from fiction when it comes to intervertebral herniations.
-It is a known fact that many are completely harmless and most will not cause chronic pain.
+It is a known fact that most herniated discs are completely harmless and very few will not cause chronic pain.
 There is little, if any, evidence linking herniated discs to the incidence of back or neck pain.

 This mindbody medicine article will explore some of the potentially serious emotional consequences of diagnosed disc pathologies.